djc6460/sentiment/README.md

 Fix broken swing lock message (done)

 # Normal
-Add create color button on character sheet.
+Add create color button on character sheet. (done)
 Add a button for "Set Swing"
 Add button for ignite.
 Actually make a real readme
+Add settings page to disable automated messaging (wound/lock and such) or send them to self instead.

 Add popups for all rolls to add bonus dice and modifiers. (done)
 Create Compendium for basic colors (done)